mehdiayad/Laravel6-WS/README.md

 - Go to https://getcomposer.org/doc/00-intro.md#installation-windows
 - Doanload the .exe file
 - Installer composer for all users
+- Open terminal and run composer -version to verify

 ## 3A) Setup PHP (Mac)